ellipsephp/dispatcher/README.md

 The same `Dispatcher` can be used multiple times to handle as many request as needed.
 The only exception is when creating a `Dispatcher` using a php `Generator` as list of middleware: it could only be used one time because a php `Generator` can't be rewinded.

+Finally if a middleware from the given list is not an implementation of `MiddlewareInterface` an `Ellipse\Dispatcher\Exceptions\MiddlewareTypeException` is thrown when it is its turn to process the request.
+You can use a [factory decorator](https://github.com/ellipsephp/dispatcher#middleware-and-request-handler-resolving) to resolve some type of values as Psr-15 middleware.

 ```php
 <?php